-A brief summary of the missionary trips of the Apostle Paul.
+A brief summary of the Apostle Paul’s missionary journeys in the Middle East and Europe.

 By Mark D. Harris